Back to the blog

 Why Not Memorize Lines?

-1. Start with the Purpose of the Gambit
+Begin with the Goal of the Gambit

 Take the Evans Gambit: